wp-plugins/wp-editor/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Fixed issues with PHP 5.4+
+* Fixed issue with selecting theme file types not working
+* Fixed issue with double scrollbar
+* Fixed issue with error message appearing when trying to save a post/page
+* Fixed issue with settings link not appearing for symlink installs

 = 1.2.1 =
 * Added feature to preserve scroll position in post editor on save and toggle between Visual/Text views
 * Added z-index fix for gutter when WordPress menu is collapsed